middyjs/middy/README.md

 })
 ```

-this code is equivalent to:
+This code is equivalent to:

 ```javascript
 middy(async (event, context, callback) => {